 • Organisations that want to focus more on their core business rather than auxiliary functions.

 The IT department of an organisation is entirely responsible for any on-premise system and there are times when they can be pushed to the brink of implosion.
 It can get too much for them to handle and there is little they can do.
 Hiring and expanding the team to focus on a function that isn’t their primary business is not really the most sensible decision.
-Moving your centre to the cloud can give IT the chance to destress a little and to direct their attention towards the core function of your business.
+Moving your centre to the cloud can give IT the chance to destress a little.
+And they can comfortably direct their attention towards the core function of your business.
 It’s wins all around.

 Does any of this resonate with you?
 If so, the decision is a no-brainer.